-Here is a look back at several of the most significant stories from the Lynchburg College community during 2017 — in no particular order.
+Here is a look back at several of the most significant stories from the University of Lynchburg community during 2017 — in no particular order.

 Hallie Sayre ’17 presented her research on concussions, a hot topic in the athletic training world, at the National Athletic Trainers’ Association national conference.
 At the conference, she also picked up the NATA’s Student Writing Award for Original Research.